CedricDeVijt/ComputerScienceNotes/Bachelor 2/Operating Systems/1 Introduction & Processes and Threads.md

 - **Process States**: Running, Ready, Blocked.
 - **User-Level Threads (ULTs)**: Fast but limited in CPU usage.
 - **Kernel-Level Threads (KLTs)**: Slow but allows for multiple processor usage.

-This outline should make studying operating systems easier by focusing on essential concepts and clear definitions.